rtbo/eidoplot/README.md

     .with_f64_column("y", y);
 ```

 Everything is ready.
-You can use any of the crate implementing `plotive::render::Surface` to either save to an image file, or show it in a GUI:
+You can use any of the crate providing implementation for `plotive::render::Surface` to either save to an image file, or show it in a GUI:

 ```rust
 use plotive_iced::Show;